Summer is here, along with the intense desert heat and thunderstorms in UniSource Energy Services’ electric service territories.

 At home, also use a cell phone.
 Never use a landline phone if you see lightning or hear thunder in your area, as phone lines can be a conduit for nearby lightning strikes.

 Turn off — but don’t unplug — electronic appliances that were on when the service interruption began.
 Leave one light on to indicate when power is restored.
-Never touch wiring during
+Never touch wiring during a thunderstorm.

 Don’t play video games connected to your TV.
 Lightning can travel through wires from game consoles to handset controllers.